wevm/frog/.changeset/cyan-rabbits-join.md

 ---
-"frog": minor
+"frog": patch
 ---

-Read frog_user cookie to prevent session logout.
+Fixed an issue with session logouts by reading `frog_user` cookie.